An Ensemble Method for Producing Word Representations focusing on the Greek Language: Conclusions

-This paper focused on producing high-quality word embeddings for the Greek language devising a new embedding method, the Continuous Bag-of-Skip-grams (CBOS).
+This paper aimed at producing high-quality word embeddings mainly for the Greek language, devising a new embedding method, the Continuous Bag-of-Skip-grams (CBOS).
 CBOS combines the benefits of the CBOW and Skip-gram approaches introduced in \cite{Mikolov2013}.
 Because of its neat implementation, CBOS does not increase the computational cost of the training phase.
-In addition, we show that CBOS outperforms the CBOW and Skip-gram models when they are trained on the same data.

-The future work of this research could include training of our newly proposed model with the Common Crawl dataset for the Greek language.
-The comparison of the new results along with the ones presented in this work should give us a complete overview.
-Moreover, the comparison with other state-of-the-art methods could be considered as an extension.